hmc-aozdemir/project-ideas/free-1.md

 ```
 circle x with center C
-line y tangent to C at point D
+line y tangent to x at point D
 line z through points C and D
 ```